 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words.
-(MLO: A, B, D)
+(CLO: A, B, D)

 Learning Activities (3)